 We highly recommend that you read the book Get Real, Get Gone in detail if you are seriously thinking of buying a sailboat.
 It goes into great detail about what types of sailboat to look for and why.
 It also explains different safety feature options and gives readers a wealth of practical advice before they set out to live the sailboat life.

 In fact, Tom Cunliffe, a legendary sailor and author of The Complete Yachtmaster, has said “don’t even think of buying a boat until you have read this book”.
 (That’s another must-read book, by the way!)
 It describes some of the characteristics of a good captain, the theory and practice of sailing and sail trim, the art of seamanship, practicing accurate navigation, comprehending ocean meteorology, preparing for heavy weather, understanding sailboat stability, and dealing competently with emergencies on board.
 Again, if you don’t want to take on all the responsibilities of captaining your ship, we have experienced boat captains available to do all the hard work for you.

 Whether you choose to be completely in charge of your sailboat or whether you choose to hire a captain to help you get used to life on the water, we can help you book a really helpful trip if you decide to rent a sailboat.
 Boatsetter connects intrepid boat seekers with all types of sailboats in many docks all over the world.
 Remember, too, that here at Boatsetter, sailboats can be booked within a wide range of budgets.
-To start browsing the entire Boatsetter fleet of sailboats, visit Boatsetter and enter in your desired location, or simply call us at 305-600-5435.
+To start browsing the entire Boatsetter fleet of sailboats, visit Boatsetter and enter in your desired location.